 You can make chocolate tiramisu 1-2 days in advance.
 Keep the tiramisu tightly covered in the refrigerator until ready to use.

-How long does tiramisu with chocolate last?
+How long does tiramisu trifle dessert last?

 Until next week, friends, cheers – to a little coffee pick me up in the form of dessert!